Not even a year out, and Little Nightmares is already gaining cult status for its macabre imagery and disturbing implications of its story…

 The puzzles themselves are easy. relying on simple physics to get you through.
 And some of those puzzles might be moving a big object to reach a doorknob… yeah, not too exciting.
 This game is quite linear so you won’t have too much problem making progress.
 The tougher puzzles rely on diligent exploration and keeping out of a monster’s line-of-sight.

-But because you’re moving across a 3D plane, it’s possible that you can fall off bridges because of the constantly changing camera and the fact that your character can be far away to see what she’s next to.
-So, fair warning: watch where ya going, ya fool!
+But because you’re moving across a 3D plane, it’s possible that you can fall off bridges because of the constantly changing cinematic camera and the fact that your character can be far away to see what she’s next to.
+It’s Depth Perception: The Game.
+Moving across narrow walkways in Little Nightmares is NOT fun!

 There are also moments when if a monster even touches you even slightly, you’re finished.
 Even if it’s by a single polygon.
 This can get really annoying in areas where there is very little room to maneuver in.